ehh67855/TaskFlow/To-Do.md

 Bugs:
 - Handle 401 exceptions, loading, and error for all fetch requests
 - Add await to fetch statement
-- User should be forced to to edit node before creating
+- IsAreaOfFocus is null on edit save
-- Estimated time and target value must be initially created
+- You can edit the selectedNode after deleting it